Everything Is Terrible!: Notable videos

-One of their more notable videos has been an instructional clip titled "So Your Cat Wants a Massage?" – a video that was designed to show people how to massage a cat; it has amassed over 4 million views on YouTube.
-The video's creator, Mary jean Ballner, has since appeared as a guest on the Late Show with David Letterman on December 9, 2009.
+One of their most popular videos is a clip titled "So Your Cat Wants a Massage?" – an instructional video that was designed to show people how to massage a cat.
+It has over 4 million views on YouTube.
+The video's creator, Maryjean Ballner, has since appeared as a guest on the Late Show with David Letterman.
 According to Ghoul Skool, despite her feelings that "YouTube can be a very negative place", Ballner thanked Everything Is Terrible! for bringing back something which she had not seen in over 15 years.

-Other notable videos have included an edutainment clip about a dinosaur named Yello Dyno who, while dressed in a leather jacket and sunglasses, teaches children to protect themselves from pedophiles.
-Videos from Everything Is Terrible! have also been featured on the comedy show Tosh.0, in which the show's blog has posted the website's request for any available Jerry Maguire tape.
+Other notable videos include an edutainment clip about a dinosaur named Yello Dyno who, while dressed in a leather jacket and sunglasses, teaches children to protect themselves from pedophiles.
+Videos from Everything Is Terrible! have also been featured on the comedy show Tosh.0.
 Other videos have included a rejuvenating mask infomercial that featured Joe Cocker's "You Are So Beautiful" (which, according to the Chicago Tribune, helped launch the site in 2007), a direct-to-video crime drama featuring Jay Leno, and a video that features babies singing "Ten Little Indians" that was followed by, according to The Huffington Post, "what can only be described as 'A Clockwork Orange' reel for toddlers".